henley-regatta/adventofcode2021/README.md

   yes, of course.
 It's a number series we need over and over.
 Pre-calculating it and having it as a lookup table makes _complete_ sense.
 Execution time drops from 1 min 16 seconds to 0.58 seconds, a very worthwhile optimisation.....
+  * `pthon/day8part1.py` - Leaving all the extraneous working in-place because this is an abject lesson in **read the whole exam question before answering**.
+Part 1 question is a lot simpler than the expected "decode the sequences" question I was expecting.
+That'll be part 2....

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.